iammopeio/nw-js/README.md

 # How to start

-1. Insall Node.js and download "mw-js.zip" from Releases here
+1. Insall Node.js and download "mw-js.rar" from Releases here
 2. Run these commands and audit the packages
 ```
 npm i nw@0.44.1-sdk nw-builder -D